oehrlis/docker/samples/tdehsm/doc/tde_hsm_migration.md

 1. Check PKCS#11 library installation and registration
 2. Set wallet type to `HSM` in TDE configuration
-3. Restart database
-4. Migrate keys from software to HSM
+3. Migrate keys from software to HSM
-5. Create an EXTERNAL STORE for the HSM password
+4. Create an EXTERNAL STORE for the HSM password
-6. Restart database
+5. Restart database
-7. Verify wallet and key status
+6. Verify wallet and key status

 ## 🔍 Step 1: Check PKCS#11 Library